 Reading Your Novel for the Very First Time

-No matter when you choose to read your draft during your writing process, you’re bound to be a little nervous.
+When you read a draft for the first time, you’re bound to be a little nervous.
 That is completely understandable.
-No matter what draft of you’re work you’re reading for the first time, here are some tips from a writer who’s recently done just that.
+Here are some tips from a writer who’s recently done just that.

 Read the whole thing

 This is your first time getting a bird’s eye view of your story.
 With that in mind, it’s important to read your first draft, all the way through, before you’re tempted to make any changes.

 You may discover points of confusion, unclear plot progression, plot holes, or characters who disappear, etc. If you think you’ll forget, jot down a note, but don’t action anything until you get to the end.
 Don’t stop to make changes, as it’ll break the immersion, but it’s still good to remind yourself what needs fixing.

 Carry on to the end to feel the whole range of emotions!
 It will also help you determine whether notes you made earlier in the text still need addressing later on.

 You never see the rough drafts of published books for a reason!